Nepal Overflight Permit Regulations

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Nepal Overflight Permit is normally valid for 72 hours.
+- Nepal Overflight Permit is valid for +72 hours.

 Overflight Permit Charge's